 Compulsory Course Ele- ment Sales / Marketing SCM Management / Or- ganisation Law Economics Developing the Sales Base (10 ECTS) Development of international sales strategies.
 Development of CRM strategies from attracting new customers to retaining and developing existing customers.
-Includes key account management (KAM) and global account management (GAM) Pricing strategy Distribution strategy Promotion strategy Product strategy international strategies for a company's supply chain to support sales strategies and plans Organisational development and innovation management Implementation power Personal development, including self- leadership and stress management Team building Competence development plans Management of partnerships Strategic behaviour and game theory Economic value added and Weighted Average Costs of Capital (WACC) Forecasting models Knowledge The student will: have an understanding of and be able to reflect upon central theories and models for the development of a company's sales base based on both relational The student will: understand the theoretical tools in relation to a company's supply chain for development of an international sales The student will: have a general and broad knowledge about management theories which can support the development of The student will: • understand basic models and their applications
+Includes key account management (KAM) and global account management (GAM) Pricing strategy Distribution strategy Promotion strategy Product strategy port sales strategies and plans Organisa- tional devel- opment and innovation management Implementation power Personal develop- ment, including self-leadership and stress management Team building Competence devel- opment plans Management of partnerships Strategic behaviour and game theory Economic value added and Weighted Average Costs of Capital (WACC) Forecasting models The graduate will: have an understanding of and be able to reflect up- The graduate will: understand the theo- retical tools in rela- The graduate will: have a general and broad knowledge The graduate will: understand basic mod- els and their applica-